BrianWill/japanese_vocab/input.md

 You generally should repeat a piece of content no more than 3 or 4 times, and generally these repetitions should be spaced out by at least a few days.

 If, after a few repetitions, you still have trouble following a piece of content, it was probably too difficult for listening practice at your current level.
-Don't worry--the exercise still had value--but consider picking simpler content for future practice.
+Don't worry&mdash;the exercise still had value&mdash;but consider picking simpler content for future practice.

-> NOTE: Depending on the original speaking speed, you may be able to slow the playback rate to 70% or 80% speed while still maintaining reasonable audio quality.
+> NOTE: Depending on the original speaking speed, you may be able to slow the playback rate down to 80% or even 70% speed without significantly distorting the speech.
 Don't feel guilty about doing this if it helps!
 Better to understand as much as you can than to let the words pass over you as a stream of noise.

 ## Intensive reading practice

 In intensive reading, you analyze a text to get contextual exposure to new words, kanji, points of grammar, and language patterns.
-As you read, you look up every unknown word and puzzle out how all the words fit together, using translation tools and grammatical analysis or any other necessary means.
+As you read, you look up every unknown word and puzzle out how all the words fit together, using grammatical analysis and computer translation or any other means necessary.

 Because beginners and intermediate learners should prioritize listening comprehension, I recommend using transcripts of audio or video content so that you can also listen to the content spoken by a native speaker.

 Intensive reading is an opportunity to reach above your current natural comprehension level, so the selected content should contain a good number of words and language patterns that you've never encountered before.
-Roughly, for every 5 minutes of audio or video, you want about 20 to 40 new words.
+Roughly, for every 5 minutes of audio or video, you want about 20 to 40 new or unfamiliar words.

 Because you are studying the text rather than naturally reading it, intensive reading is a slow process.
 For a 5 minute piece of audio or video, it often may take more than 30 minutes to study the first time you go through it.

 Like with all language practice, feel free to abandon a piece of intensive reading content at any time because it’s too hard, too easy, too boring, or you just feel like doing something else.
-Keep in mind that **your attention and interest is critical in language acquisition, so you should follow your own impulses**.
+Always keep in mind that **your attention and interest is critical in language acquisition, so you should follow your own impulses**.

-## Vocab drilling

-For drilling, follow four rules:

-1. **Drill only the words in stories you are currently repeating for listening and reading practice.**
-2. **For words and kanji with multiple meanings and pronunciations, focus only on the meanings and pronunciations used in the stories.**
-3. **Do not test yourself on the words**: drilling is an opportunity to get systematic repeated exposure, so just seeing and hearing the word with its definition is sufficient.
-4. **Drill an individual word no more than 10-20 times total.** You most likely won't master a word after just 10 to 20 drills, but the goal of vocab drilling should not be to master words but rather to make the words more familiar.

-Real mastery of words only comes through encounters in meaningful context, but by drilling words to a certain level of familiarity, each subsequent individual contextual encounter becomes much more impactful.
-In other words, drilling a word 'primes' you for when you later encounter it in your listening and reading practice or in the wild.

-## Expectations

-It's important to have the right expectations:

-- For a long time, you wont understand most of what you encounter, and that which you do understand will often require conscious effort.
-“Natural” (automatic) understanding comes slowly and in pieces.
-- As long as the language itself distracts you from focusing on the content of what you read and hear, your input consumption will be [*intensive* rather than *extensive*](https://en.wikipedia.org/wiki/Extensive_reading).
-This is not a matter of learning style or choice: the beginner simply cannot understand what they read or hear without looking up many words and consciously pondering how the words fit together, a slow process which consumes much mental energy and greatly limits how much language content can be encountered per day.
-- Comfort with a particular topic and style of content doesn’t necessarily translate to comfort with other topics or styles.
-- Accept that it will typically require many exposures before a word or kanji is fully memorized.
-Instead of consciously trying to force memorization, you should lean heavily on tools that make it quick and easy to look up words and kanji. **Depend upon reminders, not memorization.**
-- A single aspect of a language cannot be truly mastered in isolation, and attempting to do so is generally inefficient. **Don’t try to master one aspect or “level” of the language before moving on.**

-## Kana and Kanji

-For how to approach the writing system, see [the writing system](writing.md).

 ## Random practice